A Brezis-Nirenberg type result for mixed local and nonlocal operators: Critical problems driven by L

-As a matter of fact, the above function $\phi_0$ can be chosen to be \emph{strictly positive a.e.\,in $\Omega$} (see, e.g., \cite[Proposition~9]{SerValEigen}); in addition, since $\phi_0$ is a constrained minimizer of the functional $u\mapsto [u]_s^2$, by the Lagrange Multiplier Rule we easily see that
+As a matter of fact, the above function $\phi_0$ can be chosen to be \emph{strictly positive a.e.\,in $\Omega$} (see, e.g., \cite[Proposition~9]{SerValEigen}); in addition, since $\phi_0$ is a constrained minimizer of the functional $u\mapsto [u]_s^2$, by the Lagrange Multiplier Rule we have that $\phi_0$ is weak solution to the \emph{eigenvalue problem}